tobek/laminae/00-vi-facets.md

 Each facet can be understood in a positive or negative light, and provides its adherents with a teleology of being.
 In REF[cardinal] realms of course absolutes are rare, and most balance views of opposing facets.
 Along each axis opposites are not wholly incompatible, but you will find that one extreme can always be sacrificed in pursuit of the other.

-Whether facets exist in a material sense---or are simply mental artifacts that help structure our conceptions---is is far from agreed upon.
+Whether facets exist in a material sense, or are simply mental artifacts that help structure our conceptions, is is far from agreed upon.
 Many believe that there are raw and tangible realms, totally inhospitable to mortals, from which these forces flow like water from an underground spring.
 Such forces should pass through the REF[laminae], where they are shaped by the efforts of REF[petitioners], eventually reaching cardinal worlds in recognizable forms.

 ## Method

 The facets of REF[Hierarchy], REF[Synthesis], and REF[Autonomy] concern matters of control and agency: how societies organize their efforts and distribute power, and how individuals fit into and are beholden to the larger whole.
-Adherents each lay their own claims to concepts such as integrity, discipline, and community, and accuse those whose views differ along this axis of being untrustworthy and selfish, but in fact they simply differ over how these concepts should be manifested.
+Adherents each lay their own claims to concepts such as integrity, discipline, and community, and the more strident accuse those whose views differ along this axis of being untrustworthy and selfish.

 ### Hierarchy

 In a hierarchical system there is a clear and rigid relationship between every member in the system, and every member understands their position.
-Well-established hierarchies tend to be extremely effective at accomplishing goals, but they require that either participants accept the rules of the system, or that those less favored by the system are unable to change their lot: hierarchies by definition contain inequalities, and often maintain these via coercion.
+Well-established hierarchies tend to be extremely effective at accomplishing goals, but they require that either participants accept the rules of the system, or that those less favored by the system are unable to change their lot: hierarchies by definition contain inequities, and often maintain these via coercion.

 Many find great comfort and purpose in the clarity of hierarchy.
 Devotees point out the universality of hierarchies from family trees to chains of predation among animals, and find essential hierarchy in arrangements of knowledge, language, history, music, and the body.
 Hierarchy should not be confused with a lack of creativity; rather hierarchy determines the channels through which ideas flow, and, while there may be more experimentation in REF[Autonomy], the constraints of a system can produce targeted and efficient creativity.